-5. Introduce sustainable farming practices that do not contribute to deforestation at home or overseas.
-This includes ending the reliance on imported soy animal feed that originates from forest risk areas and adopting nature and climate friendly farming methods such as organic farming, agro-ecology and agroforestry.
+5. Introduce sustainable farming practices that do not contribute to deforestation overseas.
+This includes ending the reliance on imported soy animal feed that originates from forest risk areas and adopting nature and climate-friendly farming methods such as organic farming, agro-ecology and agroforestry.

 6. Introduce a new cross-departmental food system strategy that both drives and rewards local sustainable Farm to Fork supply chains and prioritises only sustainable goods from overseas to support livelihoods at home and abroad

 7. Work with the UK Government to ensure that new trade agreements will guarantee high environmental and human rights standards, particularly around deforestation, accompanied by strict enforcement measures.